espressif/vscode-esp-idf-extension/docs/SETTINGS.md

 The **Install ESP-ADF** command will clone ESP-ADF and set `idf.espAdfPath` (`idf.espAdfPathWin` in Windows).
 The **Install ESP-MDF** command will clone ESP-MDF and set `idf.espMdfPath` (`idf.espMdfPathWin` in Windows).
-The **Install ESP-Matter** command will clone ESP-MDF and set `idf.espMatterPath` (`idf.espMatterPathWin` in Windows).
+The **Install ESP-Matter** command will clone ESP-Matter and set `idf.espMatterPath` (`idf.espMatterPathWin` in Windows).
+The **Set ESP-MATTER Device Path (ESP_MATTER_DEVICE_PATH)** is used to define the device path for ESP-Matter.

-The **Show Examples Projects** command allows you create a new project using one of the examples in ESP-IDF, ESP-ADF or ESP-MDF directory if related configuration settings are set.
+The **Show Examples Projects** command allows you create a new project using one of the examples in ESP-IDF, ESP-ADF, ESP-Matter or ESP-MDF directory if related configuration settings are set.

 ## Use of environment variables in ESP-IDF settings.json and tasks.json